TimPaterson/Fusion360-Batch-Post/README.md

 fields will be blank.
 You must set both of these fields before you can click OK.
 Once `Post Process All` has been run, all settings will be saved in the design.
 New designs will also be given default settings.

 ### Subfolders
-You can put the output files in subfolders by using a colon (":") in the name.
+You can put the output files into subfolders by using a colon (":") in the name.
 The part of the name to the left of the colon is the folder name; multiple colons result in nested subfolders.

 Here is an example of a design with three components.
-The name of the component appears first, then a colon and the name of the setup for that component:
+The name of the component appears first, then a colon and the name of a setup for that component:

 ![Setup Image](https://raw.githubusercontent.com/TimPaterson/Fusion360-Batch-Post/master/ReadMeImages/SetupImage.PNG)